rust-lang/rust-project-goals/proposals/0001-Project-goal-slate.md

 ## Summary

-nikomatsakis proposes to serve as owner for an **experimental goal program** that intends to find some solution for:
+nikomatsakis proposes to own an **experimental goal program** that intends to find some solution for:

 * Identifying the top priority items being pursued by the participating teams.
 * Ensuring those items have owners who are empowered to solve them.
 * Tracking progress to provide accountability.

+The outcome of this program will be

+* an initial slate of project goals for the second half of 2024
+    * Each goal will have a committed owner.
+    * Each goal will be approved by one or more project teams that are expected to support it.
+    * The slate may include "candidate goals" that are desired but lack owners; these can be approved later if owners can be found.
+* an RFC proposing a process to assemble future goals
+    * To enable us to move quickly, nikomatsakis will design the experimental process according to the axioms and principles found in this goal document.
+Experiences from this process will be used to design the finalized process which will be submitted to be ratified by the leadership council.

 ## Motivation